Introduction to the Campus

 Residence Halls

-Information on Liberty University Residence Halls and housing options as well as a virtual tour of campus housing can be found online.
+Liberty University Residence Life and housing options as well as a virtual tour of campus housing can be found online.
+For more information on what to expect while living on-campus, including guidelines and resources, read our On Campus Living Guide.